Unifying lower bounds for algebraic machines, semantically: Introduction

+Mulmuley showed in 1999 \cite{Mulmuley99} that a notion of machine introduced under the name ``\prams without bit operations'' does not compute \maxflow in polylogarithmic time.
+This notion of machine, quite exotic at first sight, corresponds to an algebraic variant of \prams, where registers contain integers and individual processors are allowed to perform sums, subtractions and products of integers.
+It is argued by Mulmuley that this notion of machine provides an expressive model of computation, able to compute some non trivial problems in \NC such as Neff's algorithm for computing approximate roots of polynomials \cite{Neffsalgo}.
+Mulmuley's result is understood as a big step forward in the quest for a proof that \Ptime and \NC are not equal.
+However, the result was not strengthened or reused in the last 20 years, and remained the strongest known lower bound result in this line of enquiry.

-The \gct program was inspired, according to its creators, by a lower bound result obtained by Mulmuley \cite{Mulmuley99}.
-Specifically, it was proved that the \maxflow problem (deciding whether a certain quantity can flow from a source to a target in a weighted graph) is not solvable efficiently in a specific parallel model (the \pram without bit operations).
-The \maxflow problem is quite interesting as it is known to be in \Ptime (by reduction to linear programming, or the Ford-Fulkerson algorithm \cite{FordFulkerson}), but there are no known efficiently parallel algorithm solving it.
+The \maxflow problem is quite interesting as it is known to be in \Ptime (by reduction to linear programming, or the Ford-Fulkerson algorithm \cite{FordFulkerson}).
+In fact, it is \Ptime complete \cite{maxflowcomplete}, and (obviously) there are currently no known efficiently parallel algorithm solving it.
 This lower bound proof, despite being the main inspiration of the well-known \gct research program, remains seldom cited and has not led to variations applied to other problems.
-At first sight it relies a lot on algebraic geometric techniques and results, such as the Milnor-Thom theorem\footnote{ Let us here notice that, even though this is not mentionned by Mulmuley, the Milnor-Thom theorem was already used to prove lower bounds, c.f. papers by Dobkin and Lipton \cite{DobkinLipton76}, Steele and Yao \cite{SteeleYao82}, Ben-Or \cite{Ben-Or83}, and references therein.}.